 Network with leaders in the field

-Recieve funding for travel expenses to your mentor's institution
+Receive funding for travel expenses to committee and task force meetings

 hotel room and tax